 Now they change the old trolley by a wooden platform, with its corresponding seats and backs, it is placed on the tracks and is pulled by a mule or horse.
 It's like going in a small single train car.
 An invention that created the premises of the community and now they share the management of the place two cooperatives.

-Some of the railway guides of Cuzamá They had come to work these lands and they have some good history of the place to look at the time of the Haciendas.
-As good Yucatecan reserved, talkative when they feel like it, it ends up being a very enriching trip.
-Henequen fields are visible along the road that leads us to the cenotes.
+Some of the railway guides of Cuzamá They had come to work these lands and they have some good history of the place to show you the time of the Haciendas.
+Like good reserved Yucatecans, talkative when they feel like it, it ends up being a most enriching little trip.
+During the way that enters us to the cenotes fields of henequen are seen.

 CENOTES DE CUZAMÁ